rodumani/CS374/dp2/dp2.md

 ## Persona
-1. demographic information such as name, occupation, age, and gender
+1. Demographic information such as name, occupation, age, and gender

     ![Photo](./persona.jpg)